al5250/Harvard_Project_Portfolio/README.md

 ## Humanities

-1. **Proclaiming that the so-called "impending labor apocalypse" fueled by AI-enchanced machines is grossly overstated, and affirming that humans will always find an economically viable way to stay afloat.**
+1. **Proclaiming that the so-called "impending labor apocalypse" fueled by AI-enchanced machines is grossly overstated, and affirming that humans will always find an economically viable way to stay afloat.** (Spring 2018)
 *Course Title*: Evolving Morality: From Primordial Soup to Superintelligent Machines (PSY 1002)
 *Paper Title*: Humans Will Always Need to Apply

-2. **Refuting the notion that scientific inquiry can play any significant role in moral arbitration due to the sheer inconsistency of our species' decision-making paradigm.**
+2. **Refuting the notion that scientific inquiry can play any significant role in moral arbitration due to the sheer inconsistency of our species' decision-making paradigm.** (Spring 2018)
 *Course Title*: Evolving Morality: From Primordial Soup to Superintelligent Machines (PSY 1002)
 *Paper Title*: Science vs. Morality

-3. **Proposing technology-driven community centers as a first step towards providing equal access to resources and closing the racial achievement gap in San Francisco.**
+3. **Proposing technology-driven community centers as a first step towards providing equal access to resources and closing the racial achievement gap in San Francisco.** (Fall 2017)
 *Course Title*: Dilemmas in Equity and Excellence in American K-12 Education (USW 35)
 *Paper Title*: Closing the Achievement Gap

-4. **Analyzing the Roman tendency to selectively enfranchise citizens who demonstrated imperial loyalty, and how this policy deterred internal strife and allowed for financial stability within the empire.**
+4. **Analyzing the Roman tendency to selectively enfranchise citizens who demonstrated imperial loyalty, and how this policy deterred internal strife and allowed for financial stability within the empire.** (Fall 2016)
 *Course Title*: The World of the Roman Empire (HIST 1011)
 *Paper Title*: Exclusivity and Why It Worked

-5. **Examining the Late Bronze Age collapse of the Mycenaean civilization, which was a complex phenomenon resulting from the combination of several factors, including the critical overexpansion of economic activity.**
+5. **Examining the Late Bronze Age collapse of the Mycenaean civilization, which was a complex phenomenon resulting from the combination of several factors, including the critical overexpansion of economic activity.** (Fall 2015)
 *Course Title*: The End of the World As We Know It?
 (EXPOS 20)
 *Paper Title*: An Age-Old Aegean Affair: Considering Correct Causes of Collapse